 LePage takes message to cordial outlets, ignores other media

-In this Dec.
-19, 2016, file photo, Maine Republican Gov. Paul LePage arrives in the House Chamber at the State House in Augusta, Maine.
-LePage has gone three months without a press conference and has retreated to friendly talk-radio stations and conservative online outlets.
+" Republican Gov. Paul LePage has gone three months without a press conference and has retreated to friendly talk-radio stations and conservative online outlets.
+It appears the new normal for Maine journalists is covering LePage's often unchallenged, sometimes dubious remarks to websites like Breitbart or on WVOM-FM and WGAN-FM on Tuesdays and Thursday mornings.

 Add your comments below